-Due in part to a smaller pixel size (3.9μm), the DMC3 is capable of acquiring very accurate data with less building lean compared to other sensors.
+Due in part to a smaller pixel size ( $3.9\mu m$ ), the DMC3 is capable of acquiring very accurate data with less building lean compared to other sensors.
 As an example, for a GSD of 10 cm we are flying much higher than previously (2300m - approximately 7700 feet).
-This capability means that a larger area can be captured in a single photo, reducing flight time and production costs while increasing the accuracy of the final product.
+This capability also means that a larger area can be captured in a single photo at the same GSD, reducing flight time and production costs while increasing the accuracy of the final product.